JustinSDK/dotSCAD/README.md

 ## Introduction

-**This version Breaks Backward Compatibility and requires OpenSCAD 2021.01 or later!!
-Please see [Release Notes](RELEASE.md).
-You can still download v2.5 or older versions from [Releases](https://github.com/JustinSDK/dotSCAD/tags).**

 Some of my [3D models](https://github.com/JustinSDK/dotSCAD#examples) require complex mathematics/algorithm.
 I extract them into dotSCAD.
 Hope it helps when you're playing OpenSCAD.

 The idea of the name dotSCAD comes from the filename extension ".scad" of OpenSCAD.